 - Work out the details directly with you, with no involvement from our office, or

 - Submit an to ODS, and our office can assist you in setting up the exam accommodations.
 For those students submitting an exam request form, we will be emailing you a confirmation approximately 1 week prior to the exam with information about what accommodations are needed.

-The most commonly used online learning platforms allow faculty to extend the time of their exam for students who have accommodations.
-You can find more information about how to extend the time on an exam at: https://radr.rutgers.edu/resource/extended-time-exams.
+The most commonly used online learning platforms allow faculty to extend the time of their exams and quizzes for students who have accommodations.
+You can find more information about how to extend the time on an exams and quizzes at: https://radr.rutgers.edu/resource/extended-time-exams.
 For instructions on adding extended time in Pearson's MyMathLab and MyStatsLab please visit our Pearson Extended Time Instructions.

-Please note that for an 80 minute exam, a student with 50% extended time should be given 120 minutes while a student with 100% extended time would get 160 minutes.
-Providing extra time on an exam may cause the exam to run over your typical class period and create a conflict for the student with another class.
+Please note that for an 80 minute assessment, a student with 50% extended time should be given 120 minutes while a student with 100% extended time would get 160 minutes.
+Providing extra time on an exam or quiz may cause the exam or quiz to run over your typical class period and create a conflict for the student with another class.
 The student or ODS will notify you if a time conflict will occur, and will work with you to make appropriate arrangements.